grelleum/SteelConnection/docs/tutorial.rst

    # Note that since indexes start at zero, the third port is at index '2'.
    port_id = node['ports'][2]

-   # Retreive the port from SteelConnect Manager.
+   # Retreive the port from SteelConnect CX Manager.
    port = sc.get('/port/' + port_id)

    # Set the 'segment' key to the zone ID.